odk-x/app-designer/README.md

 6) Run the SDK Manager
    - On Windows, it is available in the `Start Menu` under Android SDK Tools **Warning:** If the packages fail to install, you may need to run the Android SDK as an Administrator.
-   - On Mac/Unix, open the SDK folder you downloaded above.
-In the `bin/` or `tools/` directories (on some versions it is in both places–it doesn't matter which you use), double click the file called `android`.
+   - On Mac/Unix, there is a `sdkmanager` CLI, more information can be found [here](https://developer.android.com/studio/command-line/sdkmanager).
 7) Select the latest versions of the following packages (by checking their checkboxes):
     - Android SDK Tools
     - Android Platform-tools